Donna shares insider tips about your pets gained through exclusive interviews with industry experts.

 Dogs may be a man’s best friend, but humans are a cat’s best friend.
 If you doubt that, just ask a cat.
 Or, in the words of Ellen Perry Berkeley, author and feral cat expert, “As every cat owner knows, nobody owns a cat.”

-Let's find out which are the five most popular cat breeds and how we can become their best friends.
+Read on to learn why they're so popular and how we can become their best friends.

 1. Persian Cats